Skip to main content

 One or more components could be paired with a compatible component type, but that other component type had all of its detections filtered out by the motion filter!
 We recommend taking another dataset, this time with pauses during motion.
 That, or raise the motion filter threshold.

-🔍 The initial camera pose optimization for a component failed to converge.
+🔍 The initial camera pose optimization failed to converge.

 🔧 According to the optimization, there were camera detections for which a sane camera pose could not be derived.
 This may indicate an error in image readout, or an egregiously poor intrinsics initialization by MetriCal.
 Try two things: